RagnarB83/ash-documentation/docs/basic-examples.rst

 *Defining a diatomic molecule:*

-Similarly we can create a diatomic molecule using the diatomic keyword (where a 2-element symbol string is expected) and by providing the diatomic_bondlength keyword as well (bondlength in Å).
+Similarly we can create a diatomic molecule using the diatomic keyword (where a 2-element symbol string is expected) and by providing the bondlength keyword as well (bondlength in Å).
-ASH will by default put the first atom at position 0.0 0.0 0.0 and the next at coordinate 0.0 0.0 X (where X is equal to the diatomic_bondlength value)
+ASH will by default put the first atom at position 0.0 0.0 0.0 and the next at coordinate 0.0 0.0 X (where X is equal to the bondlength value)

 .. code-block:: python